US Commission on Religious Freedom adds Azerbaijan and Turkey to special watch list

 The 2021 USCIRF annual report raised concerns about the desecration and destruction of churches, monasteries and other Christian sites by Azerbaijan in Nagorno-Karabakh.

 Azerbaijan’s invasion of Nagorno-Karabakh, an ethnic-Armenian enclave within the Muslim-majority Republic of Azerbaijan, began at the end of September 2020.
-The conflict ended in November with Azerbaijan having taken significant territories formerly held by the Armenian community.
+The conflict ended in November with Azerbaijan having taken significant territories which had formerly been held by the Armenian community.

-The Azerbaijan offensive was supported politically and militarily by Turkey, as confirmed by the U.S. State Department in April.
+The Azerbaijan offensive was supported politically and militarily by Turkey, as confirmed by the US State Department in April 2021.

 The park includes a tunnel lined with hundreds of helmets from killed Armenian soldiers, and waxworks of Armenians with exaggerated racial features, some of which are chained in replica Azerbaijani prison cells.